 Babette's Feast Behind a Steel Mesh Fenceby Babette Francis - posted Monday, 15 September 2014 On Line Opinion http://www.onlineopinion.com.au/view.asp?article=16676&page=0

 The heroine of the film "Babette's Feast" had a struggle to bring smiles to the faces of her dour employers and I was determined to do the same for all those who registered for the Melbourne Regional Event of the World Congress of Families.
 Endeavour Forum has organised public meetings for decades with federal or state MPs as speakers.
 We have on a few occasions faced small protests, once when Tony Abbott was Minister for Health and, on another occasion when a State MP was a speaker.
-However, the combination of Endeavour Forum and the World Congress of Families hosting an event at which federal and state Ministers gave the opening and welcome speeches and Dr. Angela Lanfranchi spoke about the link between abortion and breast cancer, touched a raw nerve with the pro-abortionists, as did our stance on marriage with homosexual activists, not to mention those who were unhappy with the Federal budget.
+However, the news that Endeavour Forum and the World Congress of Families were hosting an event at which federal and state Ministers were to give the opening and welcoming speeches and Dr. Angela Lanfranchi spoke about the link between abortion and breast cancer, touched a raw nerve with the pro-abortionists, as did our stance on marriage with homosexual activists, not to mention those who were unhappy with the Federal budget.
 I refer collectively to the protestors as the "ferals" from now on.

 I now realised this Event was an issue of freedom of speech and assembly, and not just about pro-life and pro-marriage politics.
 It was also an irony that the previous venues I tried to book had rejected the Event because of security issues relating to the speakers, and now the speakers were rejecting the Event because of the venue!
 Well I guess one can't win them all, but it made me even more determined to keep faith with the 400 supporters who had registered and to organise an Event they would never forget.